 Number of Staff

-More trainers and staff means greater employer's liability exposure and more client interactions per day.
+More trainers and support staff means greater workers compensation exposure and more daily client interactions.
 Group fitness classes with high participant numbers also increase the risk profile.

 📋